kenjutzue/Hog-Farm-Management-System/README.md

 **Installation/Setup:**

-1.Open your XAMPP/WAMP's Control Panel and start the "Apache" and "MySQL".
+1. Open your XAMPP/WAMP's Control Panel and start the "Apache" and "MySQL".

-2.Extract the downloaded source code file.
+2. Extract the downloaded source code file.

-3.If you are using XAMPP, copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
+3. If you are using XAMPP, copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.
 And If you are using WAMP, paste it into the "www" directory.

-4.Browse the PHPMyAdmin in a browser. i.e. <http://localhost/phpmyadmin>
+4. Browse the PHPMyAdmin in a browser. i.e. <http://localhost/phpmyadmin>

-5.create a new database naming "pig".
+5. create a new database naming "pig".

-6.Import the provided SQL file.
+6. Import the provided SQL file.
 The file is known as "pig.sql" located inside the "database" folder.

-7.Browse the Simple Online Piggery Management System in a browser. i.e. <http://localhost/pig>
+7. Browse the Simple Online Piggery Management System in a browser. i.e. <http://localhost/pig>

 ## Contributing